Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-os/tor-mac.rst

         sudo launchctl load -w /System/Library/LaunchDaemons/org.apache.httpd.plist

 #.
-Enable proxy autoconfig file:
+Enable proxy autoconfig file (This will download the Start9 standard proxy config file.
+You can use your own if you prefer):

     .. code-block::